This page lists common troubleshooting scenarios and solutions for node operators.Documentation Index

 - Check that

-’s authenticated RPC is enabled, and that the URL is correct.
+execution client’s authenticated RPC is enabled, and that the URL is correct.

 403 Forbidden: Invalid Host Specified

-If you see a log that looks like this inop-node
+If you see a log that looks like this inop-node:

-’s host with execution client
+op-node’s host with execution client.

 Solution